A tug-of-war between stretching and bending in living cell sheets: Deflection to elongation relation

 As for the initial case, this form has a single minimum in $\xi$ corresponding to the equilibrium deflection of the free tissue margin.
 Fig.~\ref{fig:deflection_stress} shows how the deflection depends on the applied stretch for small, moderate and large values of $k_a$.

 For a small value of $k_a\ll 1$, we can compute the deflection for small strains

 and in the $k_a\gg 1$ regime we obtain,

-While the value of the deflection itself is larger for a higher motor activity $A$, we therefore expect the slope of the deflection under stretch to decrease with the motor activity as such slope scales as $A^{-1/2}$ for $A\ll 1$ (see \eqref{e:deflection_stress_small}) and $A^{-2/3}$ for $A\gg 1$ (see \eqref{e:deflection_stress_large}).
+While the value of the deflection itself is larger for a higher motor activity $A$, we expect the slope of the deflection under stretch to decrease with the motor activity, because such slope scales as $A^{-1/2}$ for $A\ll 1$ (see \eqref{e:deflection_stress_small}) and $A^{-2/3}$ for $A\gg 1$ (see \eqref{e:deflection_stress_large}).

 We also show in inset of Fig.~\ref{fig:deflection_stress} the value of the deflection normalized by the initial length instead of the actual length.
 Note that unlike $d_{\text{eq}}/L$, $d_{\text{eq}}/L_0$ does not have to be smaller than $1/2$.
 In the large spontaneous curvature regime, this ratio starts to increase for small strains.
 This is because $\xi_{\text{eq}}$ remains close to $1$ since the energy needed to uncurl the margin is very large while the length increases.
 Ultimately, as the stretch becomes large, it can again balance the bending energy and uncurls the margin leading to a decrease of $d_{\text{eq}}/L_0$.
 This behavior is not present in the $k_a\ll 1$ regime where $d_{\text{eq}}/L_0$ immediately starts to decrease by uncurling the margin in response to even small stretches.
+Note that the large tension limit is not necessarily well captured by our ansatz since it does not account for stress concentration phenomena involved in necking and/or mechanical damage of the cell monolayer under loading.